KxSystems/docs/docs/license/gcp-insights.md

-3.  **Kx termination.** Kx shall terminate at any time if (a) User’s use of KX Insights™ is contrary to the terms of this Agreement, (b) User’s failure to pay the fee or any other amount that is due to Microsoft Azure (c) Kx no longer provides KX Insights™ via Microsoft Azure.
-Termination of this Agreement by Kx for the foregoing shall in no way relieve the User from its obligation to pay any sums accrued or due prior to the date of such termination.
+3.  **Kx termination.** Kx shall terminate at any time if (a) User’s use of KX Insights™ is contrary to the terms of this Agreement, (b) User’s failure to pay the fee or any other amount that is due to Google (c) Kx no longer provides KX Insights™ via GCP.
+    Termination of this Agreement by Kx for the foregoing shall in no way relieve the User form its obligation to pay any sums accrued or due prior to the date of such termination.

-4.  **Amendments to the Agreement.** Kx may amend this Agreement at any time.
+4.  **Amendments to the Agreement**.
+Kx may amend this Agreement at any time.
 This Agreement shall continue until the User downloads or is provided with a revised version of the Agreement.
 You acknowledge and agree that by continuing to use KX Insights™